Strange, ‘extremely rare’ blue lobster found at Cape Cod clam bar. Will it be eaten?

 The obvious question is, did Nickerson’s staff boil it and serve it with a baked potato?

 Nope.
-The restaurant told CBS Boston it “will either release the lobster or donate it to the New England Aquarium.”
+The restaurant told CBS Boston it “will either release the lobster or donate it” to an aquarium.
+On Friday, CNN reported the restaurant owner wants to give the lobster to the St. Louis Aquarium “out of respect to the St. Louis Blues.”
+The 120,000-square-foot aquarium is expected to open later this year with 13,000 marine animals, according to KFVS.

 Nickerson is right that such lobsters are rare, experts say.
 “The odds of catching a blue lobster are one in 2 million, according to Lobster Institute statistics,” the University of Maine says on its website.